 Read the information on this page carefully, including all of the linked information on this page.
 It is your responsibility to read and understand this information, and to seek assistance from the provider of the information if you do not understand it.
 Ensure that you are eligible for a VET Student Loan and that you understand your obligations in relation to taking out this loan.

 Step 2 – apply for the course

-Apply for the course that you have selected at least seven days before the course is due to commence.
+Apply for the course that you have selected at least seven days before the course is due to commence (as a minimum), and at least one month before the course is due to commence is recommended.
 Choose ‘VET Student Loan’ as your payment option in the online application form.